Rap God: Commercial performance

 The song debuted at number five on the UK Singles Chart and at number one on the UK R&B Chart, despite its late release.
 It replaced "Berzerk", his first single from the album at that position.
 In the United States, it debuted at number seven on the Billboard Hot 100 and number two on the Hot R&B/Hip-Hop Songs chart.
 With the R&B component removed it debuted at number one on the Rap Songs chart.
 It also debuted at number one on the Digital Songs chart, with over 270,000 downloads sold.
 "Rap God" was Eminem's seventh top 10 start on the Hot 100, pushing him past Lil Wayne (six) for the most among men in the chart's 55-year history.
-Since its release, the song has been certified 3× Platinum by the RIAA. and has sold 1,896,000 copies in United States as of September 2017.
+Since its release, the song has been certified 7× Platinum by the RIAA. and has sold 1,896,000 copies in United States as of September 2017.

-Controversy
+Controversies

-The lyrics of "Rap God" were criticized as homophobic, due to lyrics such as "you fags think it's all a game" and "Little gay-looking boy / So gay I can barely say it with a straight face-looking boy."
-In a Rolling Stone interview, Eminem defended his usage of "faggot" and "us[ing] 'gay-looking' as an insult" by saying he "never really equated those words to actually mean 'homosexual'".
+The lyrics of "Rap God" were criticized by the LGBTQ+ community and its supporters as homophobic, due to lyrics in the song including "You fags think it's all a game" and "Little gay-looking boy / So gay I can barely say it with a straight face-looking boy." and, from the same verse, "Oh vey, that boy's gay, that's all they say lookin' boy."
+In a Rolling Stone interview, Eminem defended his usage of "faggot" and "gay-looking" by saying he "never really equated those words to actually mean 'homosexual'".

 In January 2015, TMZ reported that Chicago-based hip hop trio Hotstylz were suing Eminem and Shady Records for the amount of $8 million, for using a 25-second sample mid-track from their song "Lookin' Boy", without their permission.
 In February 2016, the lawsuit between Raymond Jones of Hot Stylz and Eminem was dismissed by the judge following an agreement made by the parties.

-In September 2015, a 15-year-old boy in Fresno, California was arrested for making terrorist threats by sharing on Instagram the Columbine-related lyrics to Eminem's "I'm Back".
-The police thought that he had taken the lyrics to "Rap God" and added his own material on the end, as the latter interpolates some lyrics of the former, before later realizing that the threats were much closer to "I'm Back".